-Summer is an exciting time of year.
-It’s a time for exotic vacations, backyard barbeques, and weekends at the lake.
-There are also times when it’s best to escape the summer heat by spending the day in an air conditioned home or building.
-It can also be a dangerous time if you don’t properly prepare your home to accommodate the extreme external temperatures of summer.
-Heat exhaustion and heat stroke are urgent conditions ‘caused by the body becoming overheated, and it can take place anywhere, outside or in your home.
-A heat stroke requires emergency medical aid and, if untreated, may cause harm to your kidneys, heart, brain, and muscles, and in severe cases a heat stroke could result in death.
+Summer is a wonderful season.
+It’s a time for exotic vacations, backyard barbeques, and evenings at the lake.
+There are also days when it’s best to escape the summer heat by spending the day in an air conditioned home or building.
+It can also be a dangerous time if you don’t properly prepare your home to accommodate the extreme outdoor temperatures of summer.
+Heat exhaustion and heat stroke are serious conditions ‘that can take place when the body becomes overheated, and it can take place anywhere, outside or in your home.
+A heat stroke requires emergency medical aid and, if untreated, may cause injury to your kidneys, heart, brain, and muscles, and in severe cases a heat stroke may be fatal.
 So keep in mind Safety First, both outside and inside your house.
-Learn how you can make sure you and your family are safe from heat ailments this summer.
+Find out how you can keep yourself and your family safe from heat ailments this summer.

 Know the indicators

-You can take precautions but sometimes that’s not enough.
+You can be careful but sometimes that’s not enough.
 Know the indicators of heat exhaustion and heat-related illnesses: nausea, dizziness, headache, rapid heartbeat, pain radiating in your chest, issues with breathing, and more.
-If you are outside and exhibit any of these symptoms, go into air-conditioned shelter straightaway.
-If you do not feel better within 30 minutes or are having trouble breathing, loss of consciousness, or pain in your chest, call your doctor as soon as possible or go to the nearest ER.
+If you are outdoors and exhibit any of these symptoms, go into air-conditioned shelter straightaway.
+If you are not feeling better within 30 minutes or are having breathing problems, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest ER.

-Proactively maintaining your home’s air conditioning system will help escape a breakdown on the high temperature summer days, when your AC equipment is operating at top capacity all day and night for weeks and months.
-During a standard maintenance visit, an expert A/C system technician can normally avert an emergency by locating problems and replacing parts before they give out, and cleaning and tuning the AC so it works like new again all summer when you want it most.
+Proactively maintaining your home’s air conditioning system will help escape a breakdown on the high temperature summer days, when your A/C system is running at maximum capacity around the clock for weeks and months.
+During a proactive maintenance visit, an expert A/C system technician can normally avert an emergency by finding troubles and replacing parts before they give out, and cleaning and tuning the AC so it is in tip-top shape all summer when you want it most.

-Wear loose, lightweight fabric, particularly when you’re going outside.
-Stay away from dark shades, specifically black clothing, since dark colors hold heat.
-The color white helps keep you cooler by reflecting the sun.
-It also helps to purchase a wide-brimmed or gardening hat to keep the sun off your face, and avoid layering clothing.
+Wear loose, lightweight fabric, especially when you’re going outside.
+Avoid wearing dark hues, specifically black clothing, since dark colors hold heat.
+The color white reflects the sun and helps keep you cooler.
+It’s also good to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.

-Make sure you stay hydrated by drinking plenty of fluids, especially water or juice.
-Even if you’re not thirsty, your body can still be in need of hydration so try carrying a water bottle with you everywhere you go.
-When it’s exceptionally hot, especially during mid-day, stay away from drinks containing caffeine or alcohol since they can contribute to dehydration.
+Make sure you stay hydrated by drinking lots of fluids, especially water or juice.
+Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you everywhere you go.
+When it’s exceptionally hot, especially during mid-day, avoid drinks containing caffeine or alcohol since they can contribute to dehydration.

 To ensure your A/C system is in good working order and is prepared to keep your family cool in the event of an emergency, call Air Engineers Service Experts.
-We are available 24/7/365 so whenever you need us, we’re there for you.
+We are available day or night so whenever you need us, we’re there for you.